hamshif/data/README.md

-This is a super repository for use in cloud data projects such as datalake It its used to version control code in different languages and frameworks organized in independent repositories
+This is a super repository for use in cloud data projects such as datalake It's used to version control code in different languages and frameworks organized in independent repositories

 submodule git instructions at: